kuty22/argparse_graph/README.md

 ## Description
 Add logic in argpars object with argparsGraph.
-This package help you to avoid the if/else forests after `argparse`
+This package helps you to avoid the if/else forestswhen using `argparse`

 ## Install

-Install package:
+Install the package:
 ```shell
 make install
 ```

-Uninstall package:
+Uninstall the package:
 ```shell
 make uninstall
 ```

 ## Use it

-> The parameter define with argparse must be named (dest="argsName")if not it will
+> The parameter defined with argparse must be named (dest="argsName")if not, it will
 > be impossible to find some link between the variable name and the name in the yaml file.

 example of argparse object: